 I enjoyed that first class enough to sign up for a total of ten classes.
 That first class was on a Monday and I went back on Wednesday.
 This time I chose to have a spot right in front of the mirror.
 That way I’ll get to watch my progress.
 I am pleased to tell you that I felt a little stronger and had better balance after just one class.
 Combined, of course, with the work I have been doing at home.

-My Yoga Commitment
+##My Yoga Commitment

-I have now been to yoga class four times, but this is only the beginning for me.
+This is only the beginning for me.
 I have long wanted to get into yoga and now is the time.
 I know I have limitations now.
 I just laugh whenever someone says “Sit comfortably on the floor in a cross-legged position.”